© GCN

 Rouvy can also be used as a training tool with more than 7,000 workouts in its library for riders to choose from.
 The app also offers its users training incentives with cash and other prizes for completing in-app competitions, ideal for building some added motivation during the depths of winter.

 The platform offers more than 15,000 kilometres of augmented reality riding from real-world locations, as well as offering in-app racing with other riders from around the world.
-Rouvy is also a bit cheaper than Zwift or Wahoo X, coming in at £10 ($12)/month.
+Rouvy is also a bit cheaper than Zwift or Wahoo X, coming in at £10 ($12) a month.
+Rouvy can be found for download in both the Apple and Android app stores.

 TrainerRoad